 This creates a fourth phase for your chosen knowledge sharing platform – it needs to allow for on-going and easy updates.
 A dedicated knowledge sharing platform will typically allow for this through easy editing, peer sharing and community learning.

-Tribal Habits – the all-in-one knowledge sharing solution for professional services
+Tribal Habits – the all-in-one knowledge sharing solution

 So let’s summarise the steps to implement a knowledge sharing platform and how Tribal Habits can assist in the process.